bhaveshpp/exam/associate-developer-training/README.md

         Magento\Framework\Viwe\Element\Template
         vendor/magento/framework/view/element/Template.php
 - How can you identify the files responsible for some functionality?
+    - find controller
+        - copy the first keyword after the base url and find in project

 ### 1.3 Utilize configuration and configuration variables scope
+- Determine how to use configuration files in Magento.
+    - di.xml - for dependency injection
+    - system.xml - for generate system config fields
+    - routes.xml - for create routes
+    - config.xml - for set default config value
+    - module.xml - for module declaration and dependency sequence
+    - crontab.xml - for setting sheduled tasks
+    - event.xml - for register the events
+    - acl.xml - for add the module resource to resource tree.
+    - widget.xml - for storing widget settings
+    - indexer.xml - declare new index
+    - mview - track database changes
+    - product_type.xml - declare new product type
+    - view.xml - theme settings
+    - webapi.xml - service declaration
+    - product_option.xml -

-Determine how to use configuration files in Magento.
-Which configuration files are important in the development cycle?
+- Which configuration files are important in the development cycle?
+    - di.xml
+    - config.php
+    - env.php

 Describe development in the context of website and store scopes.
 How do you identify the configuration scope for a given variable?
 How do native Magento scopes (for example, price or inventory) affect development and decision-making processes?